la-mk/lamk/README.md

 Finally, you need to whitelist the ip address of the new server that was created in MongoDB Atlas.

+## Adding custom domain (currently only Agnesa's)

+Go to the DB, in the store model add `customDomain`.
+In the `vars.tfvars` change the domain. deploy as usual.

 ## DB Backups

 Backups will be automatically handled by MongoDB Atlas once we have a need for a larger cluster (paid one).
 For now, we can use the free one, and do manual backups using: